kat-ushka/devops-with-kubernetes-course/Exercise 2.01/README.md

 To perform exercise flow I did next steps:

-1. Opened shell and moved to the root project folder.
+1. Opened shell and moved to the project folder.
-2. Moved to the folder of the previous log output application exercise (Exercise 1.11) with script:
+2. Checkout tag `Exercise_2.01`:
     ```shell
+    git fetch --all --tags
+    git checkout tags/Exercise_2.01
+    ```
+3. Moved to the folder of the previous log output application exercise (Exercise 1.11) with script:
+    ```shell
     cd Exercise\ 1.11
     ```
-3. Deleted previous artifacts with script:
+4. Deleted previous artifacts with script:
     ```shell
     kubectl delete -f manifests
     ```
-4. Deleted shared folder to be sure that it was not used anymore:
+5. Deleted shared folder to be sure that it was not used anymore:
     ```shell
     docker exec k3d-k3s-default-agent-0 rm -rf /tmp/kube
     ```
-5. Moved to the current exercise folder with the script:
+6. Moved to the current exercise folder with the script:
     ```shell
     cd ..
     cd Exercise\ 2.01
     ```
-6. Created docker images by running docker-compose with script:
+7. Created docker images by running docker-compose with script:
     ```shell
     docker-compose build
     ```
-7. Pushed new docker images to Docker Hub with scripts (timestamp-generator:1.1 was already there):
+8. Pushed new docker images to Docker Hub with scripts (timestamp-generator:1.1 was already there):
     ```shell
     docker image push katushka/log-output:1.6
     docker image push katushka/ping-pong:1.4
     ```
-8. Applied configs with script:
+9. Applied configs with script:
     ```shell
     kubectl apply -f manifests/
     ```
-9. After the pod was initialized opened http://localhost:8081 to see the generated string with 0 ping-pongs.
+10. After the pod was initialized opened http://localhost:8081 to see the generated string with 0 ping-pongs.
     Then visited http://localhost:8081/pingpong to increase the number of ping-pongs and renewed http://localhost:8081 to see an update.